 State income tax credits are available to business and property owners with buildings constructed prior to 1983 and located within a State designated downtown or village center.
 Credits can help defray the cost of historic rehabilitation, façade and code improvements and technology upgrades.

 Administered by the National Park Service, a 20% federal income tax credit is available for rehabilitation of income-producing historic buildings, including multi-family housing.
 Properties must be listed in the National Register of Historic Places and work must meet preservation standards.
+Learn more about the differences between the Rehabilitation Credit and Low-Income Housing Credit

 The Division for Historic Preservation maintains a Funding Directory for Historic Preservation Projects in Vermont.